bek0s/gbkfit/docs/source/overview.rst

    `gbkfit-legacy <https://github.com/bek0s/gbkfit-legacy>`_.

 .. warning::
-   GBKFIT is currently in Alpha phase and is expected to contain incomplete features and bugs.
+   GBKFIT is currently in Alpha development phase and is expected to contain incomplete features and bugs.

 Features
 --------